-The Net Asset Value per Share of each Fund shall be determined on each Dealing Day in accordance with the Articles of Association and by reference to the last traded price as at close of business on the market on which such investments are quoted.
+The Net Asset Value per Share of each Fund shall be determined on each Dealing Day in accordance with the Articles of Association and by reference to the last traded price as at close of business in the markets on which Fund investments are quoted.
 The Net Asset Value per Share in each Fund shall be calculated at 2.30 pm (Irish time) on the following Dealing Day.